-I think I have always been a potter at heart Even after more than 30 years of working with clay, I still find it exciting to go into the studio every day.
-I’m still exploring and pushing the limits of what I can do and what the clay can be made to do and I love finding new things to make.
+I think I have always been a potter at heart.
+Even after more than 30 years of working with clay, I still find it exciting to go into the studio every day, exploring and pushing the limits of what I can do and what the clay can be made to do.
+I love seeing what happens.

 After graduating I went to Crete, Greece to study Minoan art history and pottery.
 My two interests of architecture and art were blended so well that summer, it was a very special time for me.
 My love of the Mediterranean blues and bold colors came from my time on Crete and subsequent travels throughout Greece and they are still evident in the work I make today.